 - Bilski v Kappos (S. Ct.).
 Represented Bilski as petitioner; coauthored successful petition for a writ of certiorari and petitioner's merits briefs resulting in Court's ruling that business methods cannot be excluded from patenting per se.

 - Research Corp.
 Techs v.
 Microsoft (Fed Cir.).
 Represented patent owner RCT as appellant; reversed summary judgment of invalidity, with court ruling that RCT patent claimed patentable subject matter of processing digital images.

 - Mayo v.
 Prometheus (S. Ct.).
 Authored amicus curiae brief on behalf of SAP.

 - Prepared patent policy and procedures, conducted in-house patent committee meetings, and supervised prosecution of patent portfolios for clients in gaming, online advertising, business consulting, government contracting, and software industries.

 - Recognized as a leading patent prosecutor in the D.C. area, 2013-2014; and nationally for post-grant procedures by Intellectual Asset Management, 2014.

-- Recognized by Law360 as a rising star in the field of intellectual property, 2011.
+- Recognized by Law360 as a rising star in intellectual property, 2011.

 - Intellectual Property Owners Association (vice chair, Patent Office Practice Committee, 2012-2014; vice chair, Software and Business Method Patents Committee, 2009-2011)